Is vulnerability attractive?

 Doing the inner work was not easy but helped me own parts of myself I thought were embarrassing or unattractive before.
 One of these was my vulnerability or sensitivity.
 Because of my fear of rejection, I would be so afraid to open up to men.

-However, what I didn’t know back then was that when a man is vulnerable with a woman he develops feelings for you.
+However, what I didn’t know back then was that when a man is vulnerable with a woman he develops feelings for her.
 Funny, huh?
-Here I was.
-All this time trying to make a man fall in love by hiding the one thing that actually would help.
+Here I was all this time trying to make a man fall in love by hiding the one thing that actually would help.